LOOTERS

 It’s such a reminder of how vulnerable we really are, and I find myself getting weepy often.

-News footage of soot covered firefighters carrying out tiny, spotted fawns from the burn area.
+News footage of soot-covered firefighters carrying out tiny, spotted fawns from the burn area.
 Watching hundreds of residents line the streets to encourage and show appreciation for the firefighters as they change shifts.
 Seeing the Facebook post of someone reunited with his horse after having had to push her out of the gate and let her run because the fire was approaching too quickly.
-Watching a friend pour over news footage hoping to get the tiniest glimpse of his street or home from the air.
-Hearing yesterday that one couple didn’t make it out in time.
+Watching a friend pour over news footage, hoping to get the tiniest glimpse of his street or home from the air, and hearing yesterday that one couple didn’t make it out in time.

-The thing that really gets me going, though…the thing that pushes me all the way to the ugly cry, are the photos of firefighters and police officers who stand at the edge of destruction, face it head on, and say, “Not Here, No Further”.
+The thing that really gets me going, though…the thing that pushes me all the way to the ugly cry is the photos of firefighters and police officers who stand at the edge of destruction, face it head-on, and say, “Not Here, No Further.”

 Even as I type it, I feel my breath catch and the tears forming.
 I do so wish I cried gracefully like the women who dab at their cheeks while their eyes glisten.
 Nope, that’s not me.
 Anyway…

-It brings to memory all of the times when no one stood between the approaching fire and my little girl soul.
+It brings to memory all of the times when no one stood between the approaching fire and my little girl's soul.
 Nobody stepped in to stop the devastation of abuse.
-The message to my little girl heart, from the abusers and those who stood by and let it happen, was, “She’s not worth saving, she’s not worth protecting, let her burn”.
+The message to my little girl's heart, from the abusers and those who stood by and let it happen, was, “She’s not worth saving, she’s not worth protecting, let her burn.”

 So, when I see firefighters exhausted from the fight, I’m reminded I’m worth defending.
-When I see police officers blocking the road saying, “it’s not safe here”, I remember my heart is worth protecting.
-When I see them sleeping in the road to be ready when the fire approaches, I remember not all men are cowards.
-Many men, including my Savior, say, “I would give my life for you”.
+When I see police officers blocking the road saying, “It’s not safe here,” I remember my heart is worth protecting.
+When I see them sleeping on the road to be ready when the fire approaches, I remember not all men are cowards.
+Many men, including my Savior, say, “I would give my life for you.”

 Previous